tragram/domcikuv-zpevnik-v2/README.md

 ## TODO:
 * the smart ScrollButtons sometimes misbehave (TBD both why and how to fix)
 * make the light theme look better (or at least look less bad, lol)
-* create a proper backend or at least make editing possible without Git knowledge